 Each Roosevelt University graduate or doctoral student has an academic standing determined by his or her Roosevelt cumulative grade point average, specific letter grades, and, in some cases, semester GPA.

-This policy on academic standing applies to students seeking graduate degrees in the Chicago College of Performing Arts, College of Arts and Sciences, College of Education, Evelyn T. Stone College of Professional Studies, and Heller College of Business.
+This policy on academic standing applies to students seeking graduate degrees in the Chicago College of Performing Arts, College of Arts and Sciences, College of Education, and Heller College of Business.
 Academic standing policies differ for master’s and doctoral degree students.
 Students should refer to the section(s) of the policy that apply to the degree being sought.

 Students in the College of Pharmacy should refer to the academic standing policy for the Pharmacy program in this catalog.